ganesh-iyer/ganesh-iyer.github.io/projects/tor/project-tor.md

 **Project Background:**

 This non-curricular project was my first time working in the field of Usable Security.
+I took this up purely because I was convinced that it'll help expand my design understanding.

 The Tor Browser is a special software that directs internet traffic through a layered relay system to anonymize a user’s internet activity.
 The objective of Tor is to protect the personal privacy of users and their freedom to keeping communication confidential from spying parties.